> Travel to Thailand > Northern Provinces > Chiang Mai > Where to Stay in Chiang Mai? A Guide to Choosing the Right Neighborhood

 (19)

-After the success of the dedicated article to the districts of Bangkok, I propose the logical continuation with an article in the same vein on the capital of Lanna; Chiang Mai.
-Nicknamed "the rose of the North", it is the most popular destination in the north of Thailand.
-Here too, according to the reason for your stay in Chiang Mai , some neighborhoods will be more suitable depending on what you are looking for.
+Nicknamed "the rose of the North," Chiang Mai remains the most popular destination in northern Thailand.
+Depending on the main reason for your stay in Chiang Mai , some neighborhoods will be more suitable depending on what you are looking for.

-If you are in the process of looking for accommodation in Thailand, I have listed here the other destinations covered on the blog to date on this subject:
+If you are in the process of looking for accommodation in Thailand, I have listed here the other destinations covered on the blog to date on the subject:

-Otherwise, as usual, the formula is there to familiarize you with the different sectors and help you choose which neighborhood to sleep in Chiang Mai and its surroundings.
-It seems like nothing, choosing a hotel can take time and become a headache when you don't know the place.
-And beyond choosing where to sleep, the article also serves as a reminder of the different attractions, places of interest concerning each district and the reasons to stay there and/or incidentally take a tour!
+This guide is here to familiarize you with the different areas of the city and help you choose which neighborhood to stay in Chiang Mai and its surroundings.
+It may seem like a no-brainer, but choosing a hotel can be time-consuming and a headache when you're unfamiliar with the area.
+Beyond choosing where to stay, this article also serves as a reminder of the various attractions and places of interest in each neighborhood, and the reasons to stay there and/or, incidentally, to visit!

 If you can't find what you're looking for in the list below, you can always search directly here: